How to apply for scholarships

-The $300 Ten Hoor Prize was established several decades ago by the Ten Hoor family to recognize a Calvin College student for his or her special contribution to the study of Dutch culture and/or the learning of the Dutch language.
+The Ten Hoor Prize (ranging from $100-$300) was established several decades ago by the Ten Hoor family to recognize a Calvin University student for his or her special contribution to the study of Dutch culture and/or the learning of the Dutch language.

 To enter this competition for current Calvin students, you must submit an essay on a topic related to the Dutch language or culture.
-The deadline is in the middle of April each year.
+The deadline for the 2019-2020 academic year is April 20, 2020.